Homebush, New South Wales

 Homebush is a suburb in the Inner West of Sydney in the state of New South Wales, Australia.
 It is located 12 kilometres west of the Sydney central business district, in the local government area of the Municipality of Strathfield.

-The name of the suburb derives ultimately from an estate to the north, called "Home Bush" and owned by colonial surgeon D'Arcy Wentworth.
-The historic railway station named after the estate was briefly the early terminus of the Great Western Line in 1855.
-The historic Village of Homebush estate, south of the railway, was developed in 1878 and survives largely intact.
-It became part of Strathfield Municipality along with the suburbs of Redmyre and Druitt Town in 1885.
-North Homebush, north of the railway, experienced industrial and residential development in the early 20th century and was a separate municipality.
-The modern suburb was formed when a small part of Strathfield, immediately south of Homebush railway station, was combined with the eastern part of former Homebush municipality in 1947.
+The name of the suburb derives ultimately from an estate to the north, called "Home Bush" and owned by colonial surgeon D'Arcy Wentworth, via the historic Homebush railway station, named after the estate and built in 1855.
+The present-day suburb of Homebush is bisected by the main suburban railway, Parramatta Road and the M4 Motorway into distinct sections with separate histories of development and present patterns of land use.
+South of the railway, "Homebush South" covers the core of the historic Village of Homebush estate developed in 1878.
+This part of the suburb is predominantly low-rise historical homes, with a school, a historic commercial high street and newer mid-rise apartments clustered around the station.
+It was part of "Strathfield" from 1885 until 1977, and the boundary with Strathfield was further adjusted in 1995.
+North of the railway, "North Homebush" experienced industrial and residential development in the early 20th century and was a separate municipality until 1947.
 In the early 21st century, North Homebush has experienced significant population growth due to high density residential developments.
+The construction of the M4 Motorway in North Homebush led to the demolition of historic homes.
+Commercial premises now predominate in this area.

-The village and later suburb of "Homebush" was named after the railway station built in 1855, which in turn was named after the separate "Home Bush Estate" further north.
-Homebush West is another separate suburb to the west, also known as "Flemington".
-Also taking its name from the Home Bush Estate is Homebush Bay (early known as The Flats), a major inlet on the southern side of the Parramatta River to the north west of the Home Bush Estate.
-Most of the former "Home Bush Estate" was later a separate suburb of former Auburn Council named "North Lidcombe", and (from 1989) "Homebush Bay", most of which became in 2009 the suburb of Olympic Park in the City of Parramatta, and a smaller part became the suburb of Wentworth Point.
+A number of geographical names outside the suburb also take their names from the Home Bush Estate.
+The separate suburb of Flemington was officially gazetted as "Homebush West" in 1992.
+Homebush Bay (early known as The Flats) is a major inlet on the southern side of the Parramatta River, now surrounded by the separate suburbs of Wentworth Point, Sydney Olympic Park and Rhodes.

 History

+Early history

 The first name of settlement in the Concord Plains area was "Liberty Plains".
 This was a group of grants given to the Colony's first free settlers, who came on the ship "Bellona", in 1793.
 Most of the original settlers soon departed for agriculturally more attractive places, like the Hawkesbury.
 One of them, Edward Powell, later returned and established there the Half Way House Inn, on Parramatta Road just west of the creek that now bears his name.
 The Parish of Liberty Plains remains one of the 57 parishes of Cumberland County, New South Wales (the parish is a cadastral unit for use on land titles).
 That parish covers the suburb of Homebush West (Flemington), but not the suburb of Homebush, which is instead in the Parish of Concord.